-Message Decoder to Wishbone Master (mdwm) - The mdwm operates the rx_path’s wishbone master in order to send the data received to the intended client.
+Message Decoder to Wishbone Master (mdwm) - The MDWM operates the rx_path’s wishbone master in order to send the data received to the intended client.
 It is the wishbone’s masters director, telling it when to start a transition, and when to end one and what data would be transferred.
 The mdwm is awakened when the mp_done signal is asserted by the mp_dec unit.
 Then the mdwm reads the TYPE, ADDRESS, LENGTH values and directs it to the wishbone master.
 After this the unit reads data from the RAM according to the LEN value it has.
 Every wishbone transaction is ended when ACK_I signal is asserted.
 The units operation is according to the following FSM: